mougiakouel/QGIS-Training-Manual/create_vector_data/actions.rst

 Windows
 ...............................................................................

-Under :guilabel:`Action`, write :kbd:`start`.
-This will tell Windows to open an Internet address with Internet Explorer.
+Under :guilabel:`Type`, choose :guilabel:`Open`.
+This will tell Windows to open an Internet address in your default browser, such as Internet Explorer.

 Ubuntu Linux
 ...............................................................................